16-Channel 24-Bit ADC Data Acquisition Shield for Arduino

 The ARD-LTC2499 is an Arduino compatible shield that contains a Linear Technology LTC2499 24-bit ADC coupled with an LT6654 precision voltage reference.
 It is capable of converting 16 single-ended channels, 8 differential channels, or any other combination.
 In addition to measuring voltage, the ADC can interface directly to a variety of sensors including strain gauges, thermocouples, and current shunts.
 The onboard EEPROM can be used to store calibration and configuration information directly on each ARD-LTC2499 board.
 A 6-byte EUI-48TM-compatible globally unique ID number is also provided.
 The ARD-LTC2499 can be used with other Arduino shields to make a simple, yet very accurate, data acquisition system.

 Note: The normal ARD-LTC2499 is not compatible with Arduinos using 3.3V I/O on the I2C lines, such as the Due, Zero, etc. This is because the LTC2499 requires a 5V supply to deal with the 4.096V reference voltage, making it incompatible with 3.3V I2C.
-Please contact us about options for 3.3V compatibility.
+A 3.3V compatible version is available here.

 - 24-bit delta sigma ADC